pjebs/EasySocial/README.md

 [EasyFacebook sharedEasyFacebookClient].readPermissions = @[@"public_profile", @"email", @"user_friends"];
 ```

-Read the `Notifications` section if you want to know state changes are available to you.
+Read the `Notifications` section below if you want to what know state changes are available to you.

 ### Methods - Fetching basic user information